Staff Attorney, Immigration

 Employees with federal student loan debt may be eligible to apply for Public Service Loan Forgiveness through the Department of Education.
 For more information, go to https://myfedloan.org/borrowers/special-programs/pslf.

 How To Apply

-Please apply with a resume and cover letter at https://recruiting.paylocity.com/Recruiting/Jobs/Details/1370463.
+Please apply online with resume and cover letter.
 Writing samples may be requested.
-Please note that cover letters are required.

 Applications will be considered on a rolling basis until the position is filled.
 Apply early for full consideration.
 No phone calls, please.